sarath-yasodharan/sarath-yasodharan.github.io/README.md

 # About Me

-I am a postdoctoral research associate in the [Division of Applied Mathematics](https://appliedmath.brown.edu/) at Brown University.
-Before coming to Brown, I obtained my Ph.D. from the [Department of Electrical Communication Engineering](https://ece.iisc.ac.in/) at the [Indian Institute of Science](https://iisc.ac.in/), Bengaluru, India.
+I am an assistant professor in the [Department of Industrial Engineering and Operations Research](https://ieor.iitb.ac.in/) (IEOR) at [IIT Bombay](https://iitb.ac.in).
+Previously, I was a postdoctoral research associate in the [Division of Applied Mathematics](https://appliedmath.brown.edu/) at Brown University.
+I obtained my Ph.D. from the [Department of Electrical Communication Engineering](https://ece.iisc.ac.in/) at the [Indian Institute of Science](https://iisc.ac.in/), Bengaluru, India.

-I am broadly interested in applied probability.
-My current research aims to understand the behavior of interacting particle systems on sparse random graphs.
-My Ph.D. research focused on the study of large-time behavior and metastability in models of mean-field interacting particle systems, with applications to communication networks.
+My research interests are in applied probability, stochastic networks, and data analytics.
 Click [here](./files/CV.pdf) for a brief CV.

-[Email](mailto:sarath_yasodharan@brown.edu): sarath_yasodharan AT brown.edu
+[Email](mailto:sarath_yasodharan@iitb.ac.in): sarath_yasodharan AT iitb.ac.in

 # Publications and Preprints